Sri Lankan cricket team in New Zealand in 2006–07: 4-day match: Sri Lankans v Otago

-First Test: New Zealand v Sri Lanka, 7 December–9 December
+Test series

+1st Test

 Shane Bond took three wickets in his first six overs in his first Test match for a year, and Sri Lanka were bowled out for 154 with only Tharanga and Chamara Kapugedera passing 20.
 In reply, New Zealand trailed by 41 with six wickets in hand, but Daniel Vettori's half-century helped score 206 against a Muttiah Muralitharan-led bowling attack.
 Murali took four for 65 from 34 overs, while Chaminda Vaas took two wickets in an over and ended with three for 49.
 The second time around, Kumar Sangakkara made an unbeaten century from number three, out of a total of 170.
 After completing an easy single to complete Sangakkara's century Muralitharan walked down the pitch to celebrate while the ball was being returned to the wicketkeeper.
 McCullum then appealed for a runout and Muralitharan was dismissed, ending Sri Lanka's second innings.
 After the match Jayawardene expressed the Sri Lankan team's disappointment about the incident, saying it was contrary to the spirit of the game, but Fleming and McCullum were unrepentant.
 New Zealand managed to reach the modest target of 118 to win the game, despite a mini-collapse.